-What is Topical Steroid Withdrawal (Red Burning Skin Syndrome)?
+What is Topical Steroid Withdrawal (TSW)?

-How is topical steroid addiction treated?
+How is it treated?

 Ironically, the most effective medications during the withdrawal period are systemic steroids.
 Systemic steroids are given orally or by injection and suppress the inflammatory response of the body's immune system.2

 Once the topical corticosteroids are withdrawn, the redness (erythema) develops.
 The redness can extend even to parts of the body where the topical medication was never applied.
 The typical spreading of the redness is from the face to the neck, the arms, trunk, and then the legs, although some people have different variations.
 The palms of the hands and the soles of the feet are rarely affected by the redness.

 Some people also experience edema (a swelling of the skin), papules, pustules, or a fever.
 These acute withdrawal symptoms gradually disappear as time passes, although it may take weeks or even years before the skin is completely healed.
 Many people become depressed or pessimistic about the time it takes for the withdrawal symptoms to pass, but gradually the skin will improve.
 For a time, the skin may be very sensitive and react to every small stimulus, such as a bandage adhesive or seasonal climate changes.
 This hypersensitivity also improves with time.2